 Far from it, as our selection here demonstrates.
 It was that sometimes, apps were designed to answer the wrong question: “could we make a Watch app?” but not “should we?”

-Now, the Apple Watch is onto its fourth generation, and the aptly-named Apple Watch 4 is proving pretty popular - so that's why you're probably here checking out the new apps.
+The Apple Watch 4 is proving pretty popular too, and that's why you're probably here checking out the new apps.
 In fact, it's one of the best smartwatch options out there, and now we're at the fourth generation it's becoming a particularly accomplished smart option for your wrist.

 Jump to best Apple Watch apps for...